phpstan/phpstan/website/src/config-reference.md

 **default**: `false`

-PHPStan has defined some benevolent union types.
-Those unions are not checked by the `checkUnionTypes` option enabled on level 7:
+PHPStan defines some benevolent union types, such as `array-key`.
+Benevolent unions are ignored by the `checkUnionTypes` option enabled on level 7:

 ```php
 public function requireInt(int $value): void {}